davewsmith/play/matplotlib-flask/README.md

 ![example](example.png)

-onto a web page without having to generate images and store them to disk.
+onto a web page without having to save generated images to disk.
+This is all done in memory.

 The hexbin example is directly from [the seaborn examples](https://seaborn.pydata.org/examples/).